Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## øD (Dictionary Compression)

-Optimally compress a string of English using words from Vyxal's dictionary
+Optimally compress a string of English using words from the Vyxal dictionary

 ### Overloads